kasparas-k/SPFormer/README.md

 │   │   ├── val_gt
 ```

+### Your own custom dataset

+Other datasets may not be in the `.ply` format.
+In this case, the Super Points can be obtained by the same procedure as in [Large-scale Point Cloud Semantic Segmentation with Superpoint Graphs](https://github.com/loicland/superpoint_graph).

+A stripped down version of their Super Point code has been included in this fork.
+To get superpoints for your point cloud's XYZ values, use the function `get_superpoints` from `data/get_superpoints.py`.
+Refer to the already included `data/scannetv2/prepare_data_inst.py` on how to preprocess your dataset for use with SPFormer, and use `get_superpoints` where appropriate.

+To run `get_superpoints` you need to install `libply_c` and `libcp`.
+Refer to the instructions in the [superpoint_graph](https://github.com/loicland/superpoint_graph) repository's **Requirements** section.

 ## Pretrained Model

 Download [SSTNet](https://drive.google.com/file/d/1vucwdbm6pHRGlUZAYFdK9JmnPVerjNuD/view?usp=sharing) pretrained model (We only use the Sparse 3D U-Net backbone for training).